How a tiny bug spiraled into a massive outage that took down the internet

 “The analogy of a telephone book is pretty apt in that the folks on the other line are there, but if you don’t know how to reach them, then you have a problem,” Angelique Medina, head of Cisco’s ThousandEyes Internet Intelligence network monitoring service, told CNN.
 “And that telephone book effectively went poof.”

-Indranil Gupta, a professor of electrical and computing engineering at the University of Illinois, used a classroom analogy to explain Amazon’s technical analysis in an email to CNN.
+Indranil Gupta, professor of computer science at the University of Illinois Urbana-Champaign, used a classroom analogy to explain Amazon’s technical analysis in an email to CNN.
 Say two students, one who is a fast worker, the other who is a slower worker, are asked to collaborate on a shared notebook.

 The slower student “pays attention in brief bursts, but their work may conflict or contradict the work of the faster student,” he wrote.
 At the same time, the quicker student may be “trying to constantly ‘fix’ things quickly” and delete the slower student’s work because it’s outdated.

-Note: This story has been updated to reflect Indranil Gupta’s current title.